Ecuador – the mysteries of the Amazon and the Galapagos

 Included meals: Welcome Dinner

-Our journey to the lodge begins after breakfast with a scenic flight from Quito to the Amazonian town of Coca.
-From there, we embark on a comfortable motor-operated canoe that glides down the river for about two hours.
-Along the way, we’ll be served refreshments as we spot birds such as herons, kingfishers, terns, and other Amazonian shorebirds, while taking in the breathtaking riverbank landscapes.
+Our journey to the Amazon lodge begins after breakfast with a scenic 30 minute flight from Quito over the Andean Eastern Cordillera to the Amazonian town of Coca.
+From there we take a 10 minute bus ride to a private dock .
+A chance for a refreshment before we set off down the majestic Napo river.
+We travel on a comfortable motor-operated canoe that glides down the river for about two hours.
+Along the way, we’ll have our lunch box as we spot birds such as herons, kingfishers, terns, and other Amazonian shorebirds, while taking in the breathtaking riverbank landscapes.

 Accommodation: Napo Cultural Center